risshhabh/tablemaker/README.md

 └───┴───┴────┘
 ```

-Simply create a new `.txt` file that has the same name as `global_filename` in `main.py`.
-The input for the file is pipe-separated lines of code:
+Simply create a new `.txt` file that has the same name as `input_filename` in `main.py`.
+By default, this is pointing toward `raw.txt` The input for the file is pipe-separated lines of code:

 ```
 a ||| b | c |d